ntaka19/ntaka19.githubio/_posts/2020-3-13-economics-prerequisite.md

 Here, "Average" means averaging by supplied quantity.
+"Marginal" can be easily grasped by derivation of

-Below is the derivation regarding the relationship between cost curves:\\
+Below is the derivation of relationship between cost curves given in the prerequisite material:\\
 "Mathematically, when marginal cost is less than average variable cost, AVC will be decreasing.
 The opposite occurs when MC is greater than AVC."

 (TVC: Total Variable Cost. )